 Tips to Minimize Costs

-Pursuing the USMLE journey can be expensive for Indian students, but there are several ways to minimize the total cost of the USMLE journey.
+Pursuing the USMLE journey can be expensive for Indian students, but there are several ways to minimize the total cost of USMLE exam.
+Understanding the structure of the USMLE exam fees can help you plan better and avoid unnecessary expenses.
 Here are some tips:

 - Research and Compare: Before enrolling in any preparatory course or purchasing any study material, it is important to research and compare prices.
 Look for discounts or promotions from different companies or websites, and choose the most cost-effective option.